Marking Mental Health Awareness Week 2023

 Mental Health Awareness Week is hosted by the Mental Health Foundation who organise it and set the theme every year.

-We know these past two years have been especially hard for many of our residents, but we want to remind you that support is available and that you’re not alone.
+We know many of our residents are struggling with anxiety and that many are worried about their finances at this time, but we want to remind you that support is available and that you’re not alone.

 Kooth provides free online mental health and wellbeing support to young people in Waltham Forest aged 11-25 years old.
 Young people can register anonymously and access online counselling 365 days of the year, digital magazines, wellbeing activities, and connect with other young people.
 Professional counsellors are also available for one-to-one chat sessions from 12 noon until 10pm on weekdays and 6pm until 10pm on weekends.